cduyzh/qiniu-upload-vuecli5/README.md

 <h2 align="center">Options</h2>

-You can pass a hash of configuration options to `vue-cli-plugin-qiniu-upload`.
+You can pass a hash of configuration options to `qiniu-upload-vuecli5`.
 Allowed values are as follows

 |            Name            |    Type     |                                        Default                                        | Description                                                                                             |